bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 * **Just a friendly Reminder** Don't fret or get anxious about this, this is a no-pressure assessment that is only going to help guide you here in the near future.
 This is NOT a pass/fail situation.
 ## Start by forking and cloning this repository.
 ## Questions - Self Study - You can exercise your Google-Fu for this and any other _Sprint Challenge_ in the future.
-1. Describe some of the differences between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`.
-2. Name five different Types in JavaScript.
-A Type is something that can represent data.
-What is so special about Arrays?
+2. What is the difference between a function and a method?
 3. What is closure?
-Can you code out a quick example of a closure?
 4. Describe the four rules of the 'this' keyword.
-No need to provide examples about it this time :)
+5. Why do we need super() in an extended class?

 ## Initializing Project - We have set up a testing environment for you using `Jest`
-* Fork/Clone this project into a directory on your machine.
+* Fork/Clone this repository.
-* `cd` into your forked local copy.
-* notice there is a `package.json` file included. remember that a `package.json` file is like a map of instructions for when you run `yarn install`
-* run `yarn install` to download all the dependancies you need for this project.
-* run `yarn run watch` to start your tests in **watch mode**.
-This command will listen for changes as you work through the problems and save your `challenges.js` file.
-As soon as you hit save after writing some changes, the linter will run, and the tests will run as well.
-* As soon as you have a test passing, `commit` your changes to your fork so we can see an active commit stream.
+* Complete all the exercises as described inside each challenge file.
+* Use `console.log()` statements to check to see if your code does what it is supposed to do.
+* To test your `console` statements you can run `node /assignments/<fileName>` and see what prints in your terminal.
+You can also use an online tool like `JSBin`, `REPL.it`, `JSFiddle`, or even your `Chrome developer console`.
-* Once you're done with all the tests, push your commits to your fork and submit a Pull-Request
+* Once you finish the challenges in each file, commit your code, and push it to your fork.

+### Challenge 1: Objects and Arrays
+Test your knowledge of objects and arrays.
+Use the [objects-arrays.js](challenges/objects-arrays.js) link to get started.
+Read the instructions carefully!

+### Challenge 2: Functions
+This challenge takes a look at callbacks and closures as well as scope.
+Use the [functions.js](challenges/functions.js) link to get started.

+### Challenge 3: Prototypes
+Create constructors, bind methods, and create cuboids in this prototypes challenge: [prototypes.js](challenges/prototypes.js).

+### Challenge 4: Classes
+Once you have completed the prototypes challenge, it's time to convert all your hard work into classes: [classes.js](challenges/classes.js).

 ### Remember you can use any resources you want to solve these problems, but avoid copying/pasting solutions you've previously written.
 Also if you don't finish all of the challenges, that's fine!
 Just do what you can and submit your challenges in the end!
 HAVE FUN!